dsoiM/ReqDC/README.md

 - MongoDB management knowledge until all UI components are done

 # Quick start
-Clone the repo
+Clone the repo.

-Enter the base directory
+Enter the base directory.

 Run command: `docker-compose -f docker-compose.yaml up`

 If you change any ports in docker compose config, they must be changed in PHP config as well.